Welcome to the story of the LOMAS and SCUDERI families.

 Kirthwaite and Dentdale

 It is amazing that on the internet there is no clear indication of exactly where Kirthwaite was or is.
-In the Memorial of Cowgill Chapel published by the Rev Adam Sedgwick in 1866, he protests that the chapelry in Cowgill had been renamed as Kirkthwaite Chapel, and argued strongly that no such place as Kirkthwaite existed (see page 36/161 of Memorial or extract on right).
+In his Memorial of Cowgill Chapel published by the Rev Adam Sedgwick in 1866, he protests that the chapelry in Cowgill had been renamed as Kirkthwaite Chapel, and argued strongly that no such place as Kirkthwaite existed (see page 36/161 of Memorial or extract on right).

 Then I found something on the internet that said that "Stonehouse-in-Dent had once been called Kirthwaite", but I have failed to prove this.
 Pity, as some of "my" Edmondsons were born at Stonehouse!
 Then I heard that the whole region to the east of Dent was called Kirthwaite, while someone else said that Kirthwaite was the old name for Cowgill!